 We reviewed 44 of the most popular products on the market to narrow it down to our 10 best splitting mauls.
 At the top of our list, we have the Fiskars IsoCore Maul.
 We love that it has a large length, which provides an excellent amount of splitting power as well as a protective coating on the head and a Softgrip feature.
 If you are looking for splitting maul that is slightly different, we have 9 other excellent choices for you to consider.

-To find the best splitting maul models, we researched each product description as well as went through the verified customer reviews.
+To find the best wood splitter models, we researched each product description as well as went through the verified customer reviews.
 It took us more than 55 hours to find all those facts for this article.
-Some of the features we took into consideration when conducting our research included the total length of the splitting maul as well as how much the head weighs, so we could accurately describe how much splitting power a model has.
-We also took compared the materials that make up the maul’s handle and head that ensure that the model is well crafted and will last for years to come.
+Some of the features we took into consideration when conducting our research included the total length of the splitting maul as well as the weight of the head, so we could accurately describe how much splitting power a model has.
+We also compared the materials that make up the maul’s handle and head that ensure that the model is well crafted and will last for years to come.
 Continue reading, and you will find an overview table followed by our detailed reviews of each product as well as a buying guide, which was designed to assist you in getting the best splitting maul for your needs.

 Here, we have the Fiskars IsoCore Maul as our Editor’s Choice.
-Thanks to its features, it is clear to see why this splitting maul is so highly popular among people.
+Thanks to the splittings maul features, it is clear to see why this product is so highly popular among people.

 With a total length of 36 inches, one of the largest lengths to be featured on our list, and a head weight of 8 pounds, the Fiskars IsoCore Maul is sure to provide a great deal of splitting power during use.
 With a head made of heat-treated steel that is covered in a protective coating, this splitting maul head is sure to have excellent protection against any corrosion or future damage of any kind.